 When you hear of Holland, you probably think of cheese, windmills, and maybe even bicycles.
-Fair enough, North Holland has a wide variety of each of those items.
-But you shouldn’t forget that this part of the Netherlands also has a stunning coastline with white sand beaches.
+Fair enough, North Holland has a wide variety of items.
+But it would be best if you didn’t forget that this part of the Netherlands also has a stunning coastline with white sand beaches.

 Zandvoort is a charming seaside town just outside of Amsterdam.
 With its long and expansive beach, rich history, and picturesque views of the North Sea, Zandvoort is a delightful place to visit if you’re looking for a getaway or day trip from Amsterdam.

-Prepare your trip carefully so that you don’t miss out on any of the interesting things to see and do while visiting Zandvoort.
+Prepare your trip carefully so you don’t miss out on any interesting things to see and do while visiting Zandvoort.

 - 1. Visit the beach